turbinenreiter/MicroPythonSmallSats/text/Results_Language_Eval.md

 }
 ~~~

 The correct answer for both examples is an output of 0, 1, and 2, but for the Python example all participants answered 0, 1, 2 and 3.
-At an error rate of 100%, it is safe to say that this is a counterintuitive language construct, rather than user error.
+At an error rate of 100%, it is safe to say this is a counterintuitive language construct, rather than user error.
 The reason for this behaviour is the commonly used zero-indexing of lists: the first element in a list has the adress 0, rather than 1.
 While this is also used in C, Python's ```range``` keyword creates enough confusion to make people get it wrong, even when they know about zero-indexing.

-Other examples with unusually high error rates were examples that showed errors or undefined behaviour, like accessing an unintialized variable.
+Other examples with unusually high error rates were examples showing errors or undefined behaviour, like accessing an unintialized variable.
 For both languages, participants expected an error message.
 For Python this answer is true, but for C, this depends on the used compiler and compiler settings: C allows accessing uinitialized variables, the returned value is whatever the corresponding memory area holds at that moment.
-The compiler does not issue an error, but only a warning that might not be shown.
+The compiler does not issue an error, but only a warning which might not be shown.
 To avoid such errors, it is advisable to treat warnings as erros, which all C compilers support.

 \\ \\